 Unethical customer support

-In the rather likely scenario that the device doesn’t work, customers should have the option of returning it for a full refund.
-However, the company has a carefully-crafted return policy: “Lights On Distributors [the distributor] does not honor returns due to improper use” (italics mine), and you have to return the product within 30 days (too soon to confirm it doesn’t work).
-The company always blames the user if mosquito populations are unchanged.
-Specifically, Mr Hirsch et al. will insist that the user failed to (1) “deploy” the devices early enough, (2) buy enough units for the size of the property, (3) place them in right spots, (4) place them at the right height in trees, or (5) wait long enough for devices to start working their magic.
-In some cases, all of the above.
-I fully understand that some devices don’t work if instructions are not followed, but I’d argue that this is not really one of them.
-The insistence that directions weren’t followed is just a scheme to prevent people from returning the product and to immunize the company against scam complaints.
+When customers on Amazon give the device low ratings, the company will never admit that the product doesn’t work.
+Instead, it blames the users, insisting they failed to (1) deploy the devices early enough, (2) buy enough units for the size of the property, (3) place them in right spots, (4) place them at the right height in trees, or (5) wait long enough for devices to start working their magic.
+In many cases, the company asserts that customer is guilty of all of the above.
+I fully understand that some types of devices (e.g., airplanes) don’t work if instructions are not followed exactly, but I’d argue that the Spartan Mosquito Eradicators is not such a device.
+The insistence that “directions weren’t followed” seems more like a scheme to immunize the company against scam complaints.